sugestio/sugestio-python/README.md

 # Overview

 This is a Python library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
-Data is submitted as JSON data.
+Data is submitted and retrieved in JSON format.
 The library uses [python-oauth2](http://github.com/simplegeo/python-oauth2) to create the OAuth-signed requests.

 ## About Sugestio